 - Get a House Survey – Hiring a chartered surveyor that is regulated by RICS is nearly always a worthy investment.
 They will make you aware of any defects and damage which you might have missed, so you can understand the costs of any required repairs before you commit to buying.
 To save you time and money, Compare My Move can connect you with up to 5 experienced and verified surveyors within a few seconds.
-You will usually need a Building Survey for an older house, particularly if it has been altered or seems to be in poorer repair.
+You will usually need a RICS Level 3 for an older house, particularly if it has been altered or seems to be in poorer repair.

 - Budget for Unforeseen Faults – It’s a good idea to add an extra 20% to your repair/refurbish budget for any unexpected faults, hidden surprises and general wear and tear after you move in.
 Check out our cost of moving house guide so you don’t come across any nasty surprises along the way.